wazuh/wazuh-documentation/source/installation_guide/installing-elastic-stack/elastic_server_deb.rst

 Kibana
 ------
-Kibana is a flexible and intuitive visualization dashboard (browser front-end).
-More info `Kibana <https://www.elastic.co/products/kibana>`_
+Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.
+More info at `Kibana <https://www.elastic.co/products/kibana>`_.

 1. Install the Kibana package::